 In this article, I’ll be giving a short introduction to SEO and PPC marketing to help you decide which advertising you should be using.
-However, I’ll tell you right now that you need to use both.

 In general, PPC marketing is useful when you want to see immediate results, while SEO is part of your long-term strategy.

 Note: Google Adwords has changed their name to Google Ads.

 Ppc Marketing: What Is It and What Will It Do for Your Website?